 Statistics show that truckers haul 71% of all the United States’ freight, translating to over $700 billion in shipped products and goods per year.
 However, there’s still an ongoing driver shortage and rising freight demand.

 So, what better time to learn how to start your own trucking company than now?

-To help you establish your own trucking business, here’s everything you need to know about how to start an owner operator trucking business, ensuring long-term cash flow.
+To help you establish your own trucking business, here’s everything you need to know about how to start a trucking company.

 How to Start a Trucking Company

 The trucking industry is heavily regulated, so before you can start your operations, there are several things you need to consider to ensure optimal success.
-But, before we go into the nitty-gritty, let’s take a better look at the profitability aspect and whether it’s even worth it to start a trucking business.
+But, before we go into the nitty-gritty, let’s take a better look at the profitability aspect and decide whether it’s even worth starting a trucking business.

 How Profitable is a Trucking Business?